 or high velocity thrust techniques to improve and restore the range of movement

 When you visit for the first time you will be asked to fill in a confidential medical history form.
 At your consultation your medical history will be discussed and you will be given an examination.
 Questions regarding your lifestyle including factors such as work and leisure activities will enable a full diagnosis.

 You may be asked to remove some of your clothing and to perform a simple series of movements so that the mobility of your body can be evaluated.
 During the examination and dependent upon your presenting complaint various standard orthopaedic tests will be conducted, this will provide the osteopath with the necessary information to make as full and accurate diagnosis of your condition as possible.

 After your examination the osteopath should be able to diagnose your condition and discuss and determine a suitable treatment plan.
 This will vary depending on your condition, but at all times you will be able to discuss the treatment and care you are receiving.

 Each person is individual and treatment is specific for that person and their condition.
 You will be advised as to how many treatments will be required in order to alleviate your symptoms.

 with osteopathic treatment, on Mondays Denise also offers:

 Follow-up appointments: £45 (45 mins)

 3. In person at Equilibrium Complementary Health Centre, 16 Station St, Lewes, East Sussex BN7 2DB

-Payments can be made to your therapist by cheque or cash.
-In order to keep
+be made to your therapist by cheque, cash, credit or debit card.